esther615kim/redux-toolkit-RTK-query-shopping-cart/README.md

 ### Project overview

-It is a simply eCommerce shopping cart page created by React and Redux toolkit(RTK Query)
+It is a simple eCommerce shopping cart page created using React and Redux toolkit(RTK Query)

 ### Goals ⚽
 - to use Redux toolkit for global state management in React